Roulette Bet Options: Inside, Outside & Call Bets

 Low / HighBet on 1–18 (low) or 19–36 (high)1:148.65%

-Key fact: On a French Roulette table with the La Partage rule, even-money outside bets (red/black, odd/even, low/high) have a house edge of just 1.35% — the best odds in any standard roulette game.
+Key fact: with the La Partage rule active, even-money outside bets (red/black, odd/even, low/high) carry a house edge of just 1.35% — the best mathematical deal in any standard roulette game.
+The full breakdown of where that figure comes from sits in the house edge analysis.

 Announced & Call Bets

-Announced bets (also called call bets) are sector-based wagers exclusive to the single zero wheel.
+Announced bets — also called call bets — are sector-based wagers exclusive to the single zero wheel.
 They cover groups of numbers based on their physical position on the wheel, not the table layout.
-These are placed using the racetrack interface or called out to the croupier.
+Placed via the racetrack interface online, or called out to the croupier at a live table.

 Voisins du Zéro17 numbers around zero9Around the zero pocket